ctera/ctera-python-sdk/docs/source/UserGuides/Edge/Configuration.rst

    edge.license.apply('EV32')

-.. note:: you can specify a license upon connecting the Edge Filer to CTERA Portal.
-See :py:func:`cterasdk.edge.services.Services.connect()`
+.. note:: A license can also be specified upon connecting the Edge Filer to the Portal.
+See :py:func:`cterasdk.edge.services.Services.connect()` for more details.

 Cache Management
 ================